bcleonard/100-days-of-code/r1-log.md

 # 100 Days Of Reading - R1 Log

+### Day 12: Thursday, January 18, 2018

+**Today's Progress**:  Got up to the middle of chapter 19 of Fire And Fury.

+**Thoughts**:  Its really incredible on how disfunctional the Trump administration is.

 ### Day 11: Wednesday, January 17, 2018

 **Today's Progress**:  Got up to the middle of chapter 18 of Fire And Fury.